Misophonia: When People Sounds Cause Stress

-M. is in her teens, and is so distressed by the sounds of family members eating or breathing that she can no longer enjoy meals with her family.
-The whole family is suffering from M’s outbursts for sounds that don’t bother anyone else.
+M. is in her teens and is so distressed by the sounds of family members eating or breathing that she can no longer tolerate meals with her family.
+Her family can’t understand why she can’t just have dinner like everyone else.

 Do you get upset, irritated or very angry when you hear people: